When it comes to exercise, there are numerous health benefits for men, including:

 Step 1: Lie with the back flat against the pad and place your feet shoulder-width apart on the weight platform.

-Step 2: Bend at the hips and knees while lowering the platform until they reach a 90-degree angle.
+Step 2: Bend at the hips and knees while lowering the platform as low as comfortable.
+You should not feel pressure or pain in your knees

 Step 3: Return to the starting position while ensuring a slight bend is left in the knee and hip joints at all times.